 Shading Device Design Optimization

 With computing capabilities becoming more prevalent in mainstream design practice, data-driven design work is becoming an expectation from many clients.
-As such, traditional design teams are increasingly searching for ways to incorporate a computational approach into their workflows without ceding authorship to an algorithm or reinventing the way they practice.
+As such, design teams are increasingly searching for ways to incorporate a computational approach into their workflows without ceding authorship to an algorithm or reinventing the way they practice.

 This study was undertaken with the intent of improving facade performance and its impact on occupant comfort, measured in terms of daylight availability, thermal control through solar heat gain reduction, and maximizing access to views.
 The process resulted in a shading device optimized for delivering patient comfort while adhering to the aesthetic requirements established by the design team.